 We invite every NSDA member organization, district, and partner to formally recognize May 6, 2026, by adopting the National Special District Day resolution and sharing it with your own members, boards, and communities.
 By doing so, we can collectively highlight the impact of special districts and elevate awareness of the critical services they provide every day.

-This year’s celebration is especially meaningful as it coincides with NSDA’s Special Districts Days in Washington, D.C., when special district leaders from across the country will gather to meet with members of Congress and advocate for policies that support local service delivery.
+This year’s celebration is especially meaningful as it coincides with NSDA’s Special District Days in Washington, D.C., when special district leaders from across the country will gather to meet with members of Congress and advocate for policies that support local service delivery.

 In the coming weeks, NSDA will also launch a coordinated social media campaign leading up to and on May 6.
 We encourage you to help amplify the message by: